 As you can see, utilising white space is not only crucial to allowing the elements on your page to breathe.
 It is also there to guide someone around the page and can give hierarchy and structure to an otherwise jumbled up page of information.

-If you’ve enjoyed this video, please SUBSCRIBE to my YouTube channel and I’d be grateful for a wee like on the video page.
 If you have the time, a comment too on what you liked about the video and how it may have helped you would be brilliant.
 Comments keep me motivated and guide me as to what to do for future videos and blog posts 🙂